The Shafarevich conjecture for hypersurfaces in abelian varieties: Big monodromy from big convolution monodromy

 Now we assume that the Galois invariants are nonzero.
-It follows that the monodromy invariants are nonzero, and thus, by semisimplicity, there is a rank one monodromy-invariant summand.
-Equivalently, there is a summand of $\rho_* ( K' \otimes \mathcal L_\chi)$, restricted to this open set, that is isomorphic to the constant sheaf $\mathbb Q_\ell$.
-Because $\rho_* ( K' \otimes \mathcal L_\chi)$ is a sum of shifts of irreducible perverse sheaves, this irreducible summand $\mathbb Q_\ell$ on an open set must extend to a shift of an irreducible perverse sheaf on the whole space.
-Because $X$ is smooth, the unique irreducible extension of the constant sheaf $\mathbb Q_\ell$ from an open subset to all of $X$ is $\mathbb Q_\ell$, which is a perverse sheaf shifted by $m$.
+It follows that the monodromy invariants are nonzero, and thus, by semisimplicity, there is a rank-one monodromy-invariant summand.
+Equivalently, there is a summand of $R\rho_* ( K' \otimes \mathcal L_\chi)$, restricted to this open set, that is isomorphic to the constant sheaf $\Qpell$.
+Because $R\rho_* ( K' \otimes \mathcal L_\chi)$ is a sum of shifts of irreducible perverse sheaves, this irreducible summand $\Qpell$ on an open set must extend to a shift of an irreducible perverse sheaf on the whole space.
+Because $X$ is smooth, the unique irreducible extension of the constant sheaf $\Qpell$ from an open subset to all of $X$ is $\Qpell$, which is a perverse sheaf shifted by $m$.
 (In general, it would be the IC sheaf of $X$.)

-Because $H^{0}(X, \mathbb Q_\ell) \neq 0 $, and $\mathbb Q_\ell$ is a summand of $\rho_* ( K' \otimes \mathcal L_\chi)$, it follows that $H^{0} ( X, \rho_* (K' \otimes \mathcal L_\chi)) \neq 0$.
+Because $H^{0}(X, \Qpell) \neq 0 $, and $\Qpell$ is a summand of $R\rho_* ( K' \otimes \mathcal L_\chi)$, it follows that $H^{0} ( X, R \rho_* (K' \otimes \mathcal L_\chi)) \neq 0$.

 Now that we have interpreted the existence of nontrivial monodromy invariants cohomologically, we can re-express the cohomology group in terms of shaves on $A$, which will enable us to understand its dependence on $\chi$ using the generic vanishing theorem.
-It follows from the Leray spectral sequence that For the last equality, we need to know $\pi_* (K' \otimes \mathcal L_\chi) = (\pi_* K') \otimes \mathcal L_\chi$.
-This is a local question, and working \'{e}tale-locally, $\mathcal L_\chi$ is trivial, so it is automatic.
+It follows from the Leray spectral sequence and the projection formula that

 Now we choose our finite union of torsion translates of subtori.
 We apply the generic vanishing theorem to every perverse sheaf in sight.
-For all $j \in \mathbb Z$ with ${}^p \mathcal H^j ( \pi_* K') \neq 0 $, we take from \cite[Lemma 11.2]{KramerWeissauer} a finite set of torsion translates of subtori such that $H^i ( A, {}^p \mathcal H^j ( \pi_* K')\otimes \mathcal L_\chi)=0$ for all $\chi$ not in this set and all $i \neq 0$.
-Because there are only finitely many $j$ where ${}^p \mathcal H^j ( \pi_* K') \neq 0 $, the union of all of these is again a finite set.
+For all $j \in \mathbb Z$ with ${}^p \mathcal H^j ( R\pi_* K') \neq 0 $, we take from \cite[Lemma 11.2]{KramerWeissauer} a finite set of torsion translates of subtori such that $H^i ( A, {}^p \mathcal H^j ( R\pi_* K')\otimes \mathcal L_\chi)=0$ for all $\chi$ not in this set and all $i \neq 0$.
+Because there are only finitely many $j$ where ${}^p \mathcal H^j ( R\pi_* K') \neq 0 $, the union of all of these is again a finite set.